a homeless child especially one forsaken or orphaned

 dispensation letter.
 Apparently, Hitler and the Nazis make concessions for ‘loyal and true Germans of great aptitude.’
 Your musical ability could be your saving grace.

-occurring by happy chance
+lucky; occurring by happy chance

 fortuitous has happened, Friedrich.
 I called a few friends to see if they’d join me to play some impromptu chamber music tonight and they’ve agreed.”